Jared-Glenn/Camelot_The_Resistance/README.md

 ## Variant Setups
-Choosing one of these options will ensure that certain strategies and aspects of gameplay are front and center.
+Choosing one of these options will allow aspects of the chosen gameplay to be front and center.

 ### The Wild Hunt
 Guaranteed equal mortals and Fae.
 Includes mortals with anti-Fae powers.